atenliao/phase-2-project-front-end/README.md

 ```

 ## Access the Pizza Webpage
-You can access the Supper Pizza website front and : https://startling-muffin-1c0499.netlify.app/pizzalist
+You can access the Supper Pizza website front and : https://startling-muffin-1c0499.netlify.app/pizzalist or https://pizza.vetmo.net

 and access back end json server: https://pizza-back-end.onrender.com/

+## Add Pizza
+Click the Form in Nav bar you will jump to the form page and add new pizza photo and content to the website.
+Fill out the the name, characteristic ingredients, and choose the size
+ If you want edit any pizza in the web, you can click the Edit buton in the Pizzas page.
+then change andy element you want.
+It is a simple webpage for pizza and display any pizza you like.